Cook, Learn, and Share to Fight Hunger.

 Snap Peas

-• Snap peas are the perfect hybrid of shelled peas and snow peas.
+• It is the perfect hybrid of shelled peas and snow peas.

 • They boast a plump pod with larger, sweeter peas inside.

-• Like snow peas, you can eat the entire pod, enjoying a satisfying “snap” as you bite into them.
+• Like its snow version, you can eat the entire pod, enjoying a satisfying “snap” as you bite into them.

 • Can be purchased fresh or frozen.